The Chathams is a remote, windy place that makes for an unforgettable holiday experience.

 Made up of 11 islands located 800 kilometres (500 miles) east of the South Island, it is a place of historical, natural and geological wonder.

 The largest and only inhabited islands are Chatham and Pitt with a combined population of about 600.

 Expect gravel roads, peace and solitude (except at the Chathams' only pub in the main township of Waitangi) and awe-inspiring views of towering cliffs, pristine beaches and rugged boulders.

 Beautiful native akeake trees grow at right angles sculpted by the wind and there is no public transport.

-European sealers and whalers were next to arrive, followed by Māori (who named the islands 'Wharekauri') from New Zealand.
+European sealers and whalers were next to arrive, followed by Māori from New Zealand.
+They called the islands Wharekauri.

 Significant historic sites include the Basalt Columns – imposing hexagonal rock formations formed 80 million years ago by cooling volcanic lava, and located at Ohio Bay about 30 minutes' drive from Waitangi.

 In the north-west of the island, you can visit a stone cottage built in the 1800s by German missionaries at Maunganui, next to a volcanic peak of the same name.

 The Chatham Islands Museum houses some fascinating displays of relics of life from days gone by, including ancient tools and casts of dinosaur bones.